Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: The Spread of Topics

-Examining the spread of each website's content to our set of 732~Telegram channels in Figure~\ref{fig:russian-website-to-telegram}, we see that on average, stories do not typically spread to more than approximately 20~Telegram channels within the first 100~days.
+Examining the spread of each website's content to our set of 732~Telegram channels in Figure~\ref{fig:russian-website-to-telegram}, we see that on average, stories did not typically spread to more than approximately 20~Telegram channels within the first 100~days.
 Furthermore, we see that the websites whose content spreads the fastest {katehon.com} and {ura.news}, are again the websites whose content spreads the quickest on Telegram.
 Indeed, we see among our websites, {katehon.com}, {ura.news}, ukraina.ru, and news-front.info, are the best progenitors of content across both other websites as well as Telegram.
 This adheres to results in prior work that show {newsfront.info} and {katehon.com} as two of the key creators of Russian propaganda on the Internet~\cite{hanley2022happenstance,RussiaPillar2020}.
-Again examining one of the most prolific stories, we find that one from {katehon.com} about the military results of the first day of the Russian invasion of Ukraine spread to 613 different Telegram channels.\footnote{\url{https://web.archive.org/web/20220510150650/ttps://katehon.com//ru/news/igor-strelkov-itogi-pervogo-dnya-boevyh-deystviy-i-ih-kratkiy-analiz}}
+Examining one of the most prolific stories, one originating from {katehon.com} published the military results of the first day of the Russian invasion of Ukraine and spread to 613 different Telegram channels.\footnote{\url{https://web.archive.org/web/20220510150650/https://katehon.com/ru/news/igor-strelkov-itogi-pervogo-dnya-boevyh-deystviy-i-ih-kratkiy-analiz}}